HRT: Duration of HRT

 Current recommendations are that there should be no arbitrary limits for use of HRT--women can take it for as long as they feel that it is beneficial to them.

 Many women and healthcare professionals have worried for years about HRT and breast risk and while it is important, it needs to be kept in perspective.
-Being overweight is a bigger risk!
+Being overweight or drinking alcohol can be a bigger risk!
 Also, the breast risk from HRT which was highly publicised form the WHI trial published in 2002, was not in fact statistically significant.

 Many women continue to have menopausal symptoms in their 60s, 70s, even some in 80s and so for them treatment continues to be required.
 The duration of symptoms cannot be predicted and so neither can the duration that HRT will be needed.